-- On 6th August 2020, President Emmerson Mnangagwa officially launched the National Tourism Recovery and Growth Strategy which is expected to guide the resurgence of the sector which was hard-hit by the Covid-19 pandemic.
-The launch of the strategy also saw the official reopening of the Victoria Falls Rainforest which was closed earlier this year as part of measures to contain spread of coronavirus. - Only registered SMES allowed to operate under WHO conditions - Food markets remain open - Reduction of main lending rate from 25% to 15% by Reserve Bank of Zimbabwe effective 1 May 2020 - Arrangements made in July 2020 for cross border traders to buy goods from Beitbridge as opposed to going inland - ZW\$17 million (US\$270,000) relief fund availed to assist youth whose businesses or survival activities were affected by COVID-19 - Authorization to companies to extend the payment of corporate taxes (waiving interest and penalties) - Relaxation of restrictive measures in the formal sector allowing commercial businesses and industry to operate subject to adherence to set health guidelines that include, temperature checks, sanitization and wearing of facial masks and social distancing. - Only public transport allowed back on the roads-minibuses and small informal transporters not yet operational - Beginning 16 May 2020 businesses such as manufacturers, supermarkets and banks allowed to operate normally as before the lockdown (8 1⁄2 hours from 8am to 4:30pm) as opposed to the previous 6 hours. - Buses to be sanitized at specified times - ZWL\$15 billion (\$720 million) economic rescuer and stimulus package announced by the government to support businesses - Suspension of duties and taxes on various goods and services related to COVID-19, including on testing, protection, sterilization, and other medical consumables. - Relaxation of some procurement regulations with a view of facilitating speedy procurement of essential goods and services. - Return of the multicurrency system allowing both Zimbabwean dollar and US dollar as legal tender. - Reduction in bank policy rate from 35 percent to 25 percent. - Reduction of the statutory reserve ratio on bank deposits from 5 percent to 4.5 percent. - Increase of the private sector lending facility by the central bank from ZW\$1 billion to ZW\$2.5 billion. - Movement from managed floating exchange rate system to a fixed babwe
+- On 24th August 2020, the Reserve Bank of Zimbabwe extended the bank capitalization deadline for an additional year from 31st December 2020 to 31st December 2021 to allow local financial institutions to meet the minimum capital requirements. - On 6th August 2020, President Emmerson Mnangagwa officially launched the National Tourism Recovery and Growth Strategy which is expected to guide the resurgence of the sector which was hard-hit by the Covid-19 pandemic.
+The launch of the strategy also saw the official reopening of the Victoria Falls Rainforest which was closed earlier this year as part of measures to contain spread of coronavirus. - 6.
+Only registered SMES allowed to operate under WHO conditions - 7.
+Food markets remain open - 8.
+Reduction of main lending rate from 25% to 15% by Reserve Bank of Zimbabwe effective 1 May 2020 - Arrangements made in July 2020 for cross border traders to buy goods from Beitbridge as opposed to going inland - 10.
+ZW\$17 million (US\$270,000) relief fund availed to assist youth whose businesses or survival activities were affected by COVID-19 - 11.
+Authorization to companies to extend the payment of corporate taxes (waiving interest and penalties) - 12.
+Relaxation of restrictive measures in the formal sector allowing commercial - 13.
+Only public transport allowed back on the roads- minibuses and small informal transporters not yet operational - 14.
+Beginning 16 May 2020 businesses such as manufacturers, supermarkets and banks allowed to operate normally as before the lockdown (8 1⁄2 hours from 8am to 4:30pm) as opposed to the previous 6 hours. - 15.
+Buses to be sanitized at specified times - 16.
+ZWL\$15 billion (\$720 million) economic rescuer and stimulus package announced by the government to support businesses - 17.
+Suspension of duties and taxes on various goods and services related to COVID-19, including on testing, protection, sterilization, and other medical consumables. - 18.
+Relaxation of some procurement regulations with a view of facilitating speedy procurement of essential goods and services. - Return of the multicurrency system allowing both Zimbabwean dollar and US dollar as legal tender. - 20.
+Reduction in bank policy rate from 35 percent to 25 percent. - 21.
+Reduction of the statutory reserve ratio on bank deposits from 5 percent to 4.5 percent. - 22.
+Increase of the private sector lending facility by the central bank from ZW\$1 billion to ZW\$2.5 billion. - 23.
+Movement from managed floating exchange rate system to a fixed babwe

-Ministry of Foreign Affairs and International Trade
+Coordinating Ministry (National Contact Points) Ministry of Foreign Affairs and International Trade